loaderImage

 It’s called a rate-up which is like a revised offer from the insurer and it happens because now there is potentially a lot of risk involved in offering you a term plan.

-Find out in detail how your term insurance premium can increase because of a lot of factors.
+Find out in detail how various factors can cause your term insurance premium to increase.

 Yes, they are.
 Either your insurer will pay for it or they will reimburse the cost.